ekartashov/roo-conport-modes/docs/frameworks/akaf-architecture.md

 - **Documentation Generation**: For creating documentation from knowledge
 - **Decision Support**: For using knowledge to support decision-making processes

-Patterns are executed by the application engine, which may leverage other Phase 4 components like SIVS for validation.
+Patterns are executed by the application engine, which may leverage other autonomous frameworks like SIVS for validation.

 ### Feedback Loop